Ventinos/InstagramGraphs/README.md

 AKA: Instagram data extraction + Visualization via Digraphs:
 ======

+## Credits:

+Our code is primarily based upon [this](https://github.com/redianmarku/instagram-follower-scraper/tree/master) repo, although several modifications and additions were made, we could not have accomplished this without it, so many thanks to TopNotch Programmer

 ## Proposal:

 We were tasked with mapping a problem to a graph solution for a Graph Theory course at university, we chose to integrate web scraping and extract data from Instagram users and map their connections to a directed graph.
 We begin with scraping the followers of a large account, whom we can assume will have things in common because they follow said account, and creating a set; afterwards we ((try to)) check each and every one of them to see if they follow anyone in the set, if they do we establish a connection between them in the graph.